SFEley/crunch/README.markdown

 ### Options ###

 There are two types of options to the `connect` method: _server_ options and _tuning_ options.
-Server options can only be set using the `.connect` method, but can be read as attributes (except for **:password**) at any time.
+Server options can only be set using the `.connect` method, but can be read as attributes at any time.
 Tuning options are read/write attributes of the object as well.
+If `.connect` returns a Database that already exists, specifying these options will alter its attributes.
+(Which will affect any other references to it.
+Be warned!)

 #### Server Options ####